PereViader/ManualDi/README.md

 Link methods are a great way to interconnect different features right from the container.
 The library provides a few, but adding your own custom ones for your use cases is a great way to speed up development.

-- `LinkDontDestroyOnLoad`: The object will have don't destroy on load called on it when the container is bound.
+- `LinkDontDestroyOnLoad`: The GameObject associated with the bound component will have `DontDestroyOnLoad` called on it when the container is bound.
 Behaviour can be customized with the optional parameters

 ```csharp
 class Installer : MonoBehaviourInstaller